Skip to main content

 1. Cold Battery Temperature

-This is the most common cause.
-Lithium-ion batteries don't accept charge as efficiently when cold:
+This is the most common cause by far.
+Lithium-ion batteries don't accept charge as efficiently when cold, and forcing energy into cold cells can cause lithium plating — permanent damage to the battery:

 Solution: Precondition your battery before driving by:

-• Using scheduled departure in the Tesla app
+• Using Scheduled Departure in the Tesla app (set your leave time the night before)

-• Turning on climate control while plugged in
+• Turning on climate control 15-20 minutes before driving while plugged in

 2. High State of Charge

-When your battery is nearly full (above 90%), there's limited room to accept more energy:
+When your battery is nearly full (above 90%), there's limited room to accept more energy.
+The battery management system reduces regen to prevent overcharging individual cells:

 • At 95% charge: Very limited regen